-A. All information within the material that is Pass
+Α. All information within the material that is Pass

 conveyed using color is also available in a

 manner that is compatible with those that do

-not perceive color, and information conveyed by color is also conveyed in other ways.
-Additional Information: Pgs 9-16 were checked.
+not perceive color, and information conveyed

+by color is also conveyed in other ways.

+Additional Information: Pgs 26-91 were checked.
 Information not conveyed by color alone.
 Size of font, and type of font (Bold versus Non-Bold font) were used.
-The chapter headings were in black font, bold font, and the size was larger than the rest of the text.
+The chapter titles were in black font, bold font, and the size was larger than the rest of the text.
+The word "chapter" and the number of the chapter were on a red background.
+The word "chapter" was in white, and teh chapter number was in black and large in size.
+In addition key terms were highlighted in pink and were in bold.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Pgs 9-16 were checked.
-Most pages had the contrast ratio of 4.51:1 and above (16.3:1).
-Chapter headings passed with a ratio of 16.3:1.
+Fail Additional Information: Pgs 26-91 were checked.
+Most pages had the contrast ratio of 4.51:1 and above (21.0:1).
+The chapter titles were in black font, bold font, and the size was larger than the rest of the text: Had a ratio of 21.0:1.
+The word "chapter" and the number of the chapter were on a red background.
+The word "chapter" was in white, and the chapter number was in black and large in size.
+In addition key terms were highlighted in pink and were in bold.
+The word "Chapter" had a ratio of 4.03:1 which failed, and the chapter number had a ratio of 5.21:1 which passed.
+Key terms had a ratio of 3.92:1 which failed.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Pgs 9-16 were checked.
-There were different types of headers found throughout the pages checked.
-Large chapter headings passed with a ratio of 16.3:1.
+Pass Additional Information: Pgs 26-91 were checked.
+Large chapter headings passed with a ratio of 21.0:1.
+Headers in red had a ratio of 5.89:1 which passed.
+Headers in Blue had a ratio of 10.49:1.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Pgs 9-16 were checked.
-Most of the text was above the ratio 4.51:1 (16.3:1).
-Large text and small text both had a ratio of 16.3:1.
+Pass Additional Information: Pgs 26-91 were checked.
+Most of the text was above the ratio 4.51:1 (21.0:1).
+Large text and small text both had a ratio of 21.0:1.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
+Pass

-Pass Additional Information: Pgs 17-22 were checked.
-Simple images passed with a ratio of 4.51:1 and above (5.57:1 on page 17).
+Additional Information: Pgs 26-91 were checked.
+Simple images passed with a ratio of 4.51:1 and above (16.9:1 on page 27).